Eralde/rci-tools/packages/core/README.md

   - Batches multiple queries into a single HTTP request
   - Removes duplicate queries from the batch
   - Waits for a configurable timeout before sending (to allow more queries to be added)
-  - Handles priority queries that block the batch queue
+  - Handles priority queries via a separate priority queue, blocking the default one

 Both methods return a [rxjs Observable](https://rxjs.dev/guide/observable) that you must subscribe to in order to receive the result.
-The key difference is that `execute` gives you manual control over the HTTP request timing, while `queue` delegates that control to the internal queue allowing to batch multiple queries from different `queue` calls into a single HTTP requests.

 Below are a few usage examples.

 #### 1. A basic example